Santa Caterina Still Has a German Population and Is Worth a Visit

 By Susan McKee

-Brazil is more than carnival in Rio de Janiero, crowded beaches in Sao Paolo and Amazon River cruises.
+Brazil is more than carnival in Rio de Janeiro, crowded beaches in Sao Paulo and Amazon River cruises.
 There are quiet corners to this vast country where immigrants from across the sea have recreated a little bit of home.
-Santa Catarina is one of those places.
+Santa Catarina, Brazil is one of those places.

-The province (about an hour’s flight south of Sao Paolo) was settled by Europeans – primarily Italians and Germans – and their influence remains strong.
+The state, (about an hour’s flight south of Sao Paulo) was settled by Europeans – primarily Italians and Germans – and their influence remains strong.
 In Pomerode, for example, where almost all of the original settlers in the 19th Century came from Germanic Pomerania, 90% of the population still speaks German.

 In nearby Blumenau, one of the best-known industries is beer production using traditional German methods (you can tour the Eisenbahn brewery as well as the city’s historic museum of beer-making).